playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmapping.md

 ### **Simple Geometry**

-A smaller area of geomtry is better.
+A smaller area of geometry is better.
 Try to minimize the area of triangles and eliminate non-visible triangles.
 A larger area will reduce lightmap detail, require larger textures and sometimes multiple assets.

 ![Lighmapping Tips: Simple Geometry][4]